-The way out of this crisis is to respond to user needs by building a common platform to manage user identity and enabling single sign-on.
-The platform will meet producer needs by enabling producers to manage data exchange, share subscriptions, provide targeted ads and accept payments in a neutral, open marketplace.
+The way out of this crisis is to respond to user needs by building a common platform to manage user identity and enable federated, single sign-on.
+The platform will meet producer needs by enabling producers to manage data exchange, share subscriptions, provide targeted ads and accept payments in a neutral, open, competitive marketplace.

 ITEGA will create opportunities for network subscriptions, and help the public discover more trustworthy information relevant to their personal needs and interests.
 It will do so as neutral third-party with no motive except the public interest in an open web marketplace of information and ideas.
 Once running, ITEGA will be self-supporting with revenue from member and exchange fees.

 ITEGA will enable content providers to improve the relevance and value of service to end users by: